ncsa/datawolf/datawolf-doc/doc/manual/datawolf.md

   * **levels** - indicates the number of levels to use, this prevents too many files in a single folder.
   * **folder** - indicates the location on disk to store the files.

-DataWolf has a **FileStorage** interface that allows users to implement different storage options to meet their application needs if the provided ones are insufficient.
+Data Wolf has a **FileStorage** interface that allows users to implement different storage options to meet their application needs if the provided ones are insufficient.
 One planned storage option is **FileStorageMedici** to use Medici for storing files.

 The next part of the file to look at is where object information will be stored as seen in the snippet below: